World's strongest referee! Meet Brazilian match official Anderson Daronco | Goal.com

 When Anderson Daronco intimidated Hulk!

-During a Brazilian top-division clash between Atletico Mineiro and Sao Paolo, the referee got involved in an altercation with former Brazil international forward Hulk.
+During a Brazilian top-division clash between Atletico Mineiro and Sao Paolo, the referee was involved in an altercation with former Brazil international forward Hulk.

-Apparently, Mineiro was not given a clear penalty despite checking with the VAR which did not go down well with Hulk and he confronted Daronco after the game.
+After the game, Hulk and Anderson Daronco were seen having a verbal exchange after the player took issue with some decisions during the game.

+According to Hulk, Daronco apparently told the player - "Be careful what you say outside."